 Anyone can sympathize with me when I say as to how exhausting it is to attend any wedding in summer, just thinking about that now drains me out.
 As I sat down tiredly in one of the few empty chairs in the wedding hall, I hadn’t noticed a group of 4 ladies behind me who were busy in doing their favourite job- gossiping, oblivious to the world.
-Since I was too tired to get up & find another spot, I remained there which was a mistake.
+Since I was too tired to get up & find another spot, I remained where I was which was a mistake.

 “……I feel so sorry for her parents” one lady was saying, “Then what, I tell you, this generation’s girls are too arrogant, no thoughts about their parents or culture” another lady joined in.
 “The boy was perfect, good education, had decent looks & do you know how rich they are?”
 “Exactly, and what was the reason she gave for not agreeing to the proposal?
 She wants to finish her MBA first & work in different cities it seems” “She can do that even after marrying, I mean just look at our girl, we got her married as soon as she turned 23, looks like that girl has too high ambitions in her life, it’s not gonna end well, her poor parents…..”